Public Workshops

 • Equivalent Residential Unit (ERU) methodology (1 ERU = 2,400 square feet of impervious area)

-• Typical bill impact examples across residential and non-residential property types
+• Typical bill impact examples across residential and non residential property types

 • Protections, considerations, and next steps

-Key findings presented
+Key findings as presented on April 1, 2026

 • Proposed volumetric sewer rate reduction from $25.97 to $18.65 per 1,000 gallons